 - Exalted has three examples.
 The Tya are woman in the West who, after getting intricate tattoos and drinking a tonic that sterilizes them, are legally considered males, and can sail without fear of Storm Mothers, who destroy any ship that has a woman more beautiful then them, which includes pretty much any woman.
 The Dereth are Delzhan who wear a special gray sash and are legally and culturally recognized as the opposite gender.
 The Lunar Exalt Silver Python is agender; as a form of homage to Luna, who's associated with gender fluidity, zhe regularly switches genders every twenty years, and no longer remembers or cares which zhe started out as.

-- Magic: The Gathering has Alesha as a canonically transgender character.
+- Magic: The Gathering has Alesha Who Smiles At Death as a canonically transgender character.
 And a pretty badass one, at that, who comes out in her Rite of Passage after singlehandedly killing a dragon.

 - Pathfinder, due to not being hampered by the "decency codes" that constrained earlier editions of Dungeons & Dragons'', freely embraces a more adult stance on things and so openly includes homosexuality and trans people in its setting, something that has given the game a notable LGBT Fanbase.
 Transgender and gender-neutral characters are quite common through the game books, including such figures as the androgynous angelic Empyreal Lordnote Arshea, whose portfolio covers freedom, physical beauty and sexuality, and whose gender ambiguity means that individuals, regardless of gender or personal sexuality, find Arshea to be ravishingly beautiful and sexually enticing.